 Folkestone Foghorn

+R R ٢ UIIIII

 About us

-٢

-UIIIII

-R

-R

 The Ramsgate Recorder is a quarterly print magazine about the seaside town of Ramsgate in Kent.
 The magazine was launched in the winter of 2018 and features a range of stories covering art and culture, music, food and drink, community issues, and much more.

 Jen Brammer

 CO-FOUNDER & ADVERTISING DIRECTOR

 Having led advertising teams in national and local publications for 20 years, Jen joined Clare to work on the Margate Mercury in November 2017, having moved to Margate earlier that year.
 The natural next step was to expand the brand across Thanet as a team, and now further along the East Kent coast.
 When not working on the magazines Jen can be found roller-skating her children to school or swimming in the tidal pool.

 jen@brightsidepublishing.com

 EDITOR OF THE RAMSGATE RECORDER

 Lila is a freelance documentary producer and director whose films have been broadcast on the BBC.
 A journalist by training, she has also worked for radio.
 The Ramsgate Recorder is a return to her first love, which is print.

+lila@ramsgaterecorder.com

+Gemma Batson

+DISTRIBUTOR

+Gemma has been doing the distribution and social media for the Ramsgate Recorder since early 2024.
+With a background in libraries and digital media (and a relatively new transplant to Ramsgate), she loves using a digital platform to bring the town to life.

 Lila Allen

-lila@ramsgaterecorder.com

-Elise Carter

-SOCIAL MEDIA MANAGER

-Elise moved from Montréal to Ramsgate in 2019.
-She has several years experience working in digital marketing and managing studio spaces.
-She is now a yoga teacher, teaching both locally and running retreats abroad.